 Branding gives you a chance to show off your personality.
 Is your startup formal and serious?
 Perhaps you’re full of fun and laughter.
 Whatever your nature, make sure it shines through in all your branding to ensure people can get to know you.

-When you’re first getting started, people may not fully understand who you are.
+People may not fully understand who you are when you first get started.
 Branding allows you to show them so they can share your message with others.

 10. Setting Customer Expectations

 Good branding shows users who you are, but great efforts engage those same people and get them involved in your business.
-Think about how you can get them to click on a call-to-action (CTA) button or share a message that tugs at the heartstrings.
+Think about getting them to click a call-to-action (CTA) button or share a message that tugs at the heartstrings.
 The more engaged users feel with your brand, the more likely they’ll remember it.

-Folgers Coffee puts out commercials about home and family that bring a tear to the eye.
+Folgers Coffee puts out commercials about home and family that tear the eye.
 They are emotional snapshots of moments most of us have lived through, and they engage consumers.
 You may even hear folks singing the jingle about the best part of waking up.
-It put out a powerful message with an emotional appeal that gets the job done.
+It puts out a powerful message with an emotional appeal that gets the job done.

 11. Increasing Long-Term Business Value

 Focusing on branding helps you become goal-oriented.
-To succeed, you have to know who you are, who your customers are and how you’ll present your startup to them.
+To succeed, you must know who you are, your customers, and how you’ll present your startup to them.
 To do this, you’ll need to look at company goals and set achievable strategies for the future.
 Not only does branding help users understand who you are, but it also lets you define your purpose as a business.

 If you build your brand name, you can eventually sell it.
-A company’s brand is a massive part of their overall value.
+A company’s brand is a massive part of its overall value.
 Some companies sell simply for the use of their name.

 One of the most powerful things a new business can do is create an image that sticks in people’s minds.
-A focus on business branding is the only way of achieving this, so spend time planning your strategy and coming up with specific goals to build the reputation you want among your target audience.
+A focus on business branding is the only way to achieve this, so spend time planning your strategy and developing specific goals to build the reputation you want among your target audience.